 Futsal needs some freedom from football to allow it to take decisions that are in its own interest.
 To build its own vision for the sport and have the autonomy to carry out the actions needed to make it into a reality.

-Futsal has never had a department within the English FA but, to get the necessary seperation needed, I would prefer it’s own entity that is linked to the national association.
+Ideally, to get this seperation, futsal would have it’s own subsidiary that is linked to the national association.
 This would replicate the situation in Brazil where you have the Brazilian Football Federation (CBF) and the Brazilian Futsal Federation (CBFS) both under the FIFA umbrella.

 I believe if we adopt the right strategy football can be a help, not a hindrance, and the two can exist together with a co-operative and mutually beneficial relationship.

 I still believe, despite today’s news, the English FA can help futsal get some momentum here, especially when state funding is of limited access as it is focused on Olympic sports.